Extending Impact Mapping to Gain Better Product Insights

 Figure 2: Extended Impact Map

-In this extended Impact Map, we show the Outcomes that people matching the Persona need to achieve in order for our organization to achieve the Impact.
-Furthermore, we show which PBIs we believe that, when we deliver them, will produce the Outcome for the Persona.
+In this extended Impact Map, we show the Customer Outcomes that people matching the Persona need to achieve in order for our organization to achieve the Business Impact.
+Furthermore, we show which PBIs we believe that, when we deliver them, will produce the Customer Outcome for the Persona.

 As part of the workshop, but not shown on the Extended Impact Map, we also identified the measurements that would tell us whether the outcomes and the impacts had been achieved.
 This was important because it forced us to make the outcomes and impacts concrete - if we could not measure whether we had achieved them, then we really did not have enough insight to start working on the associated PBIs.
 Being forced to decide how we were going to measure stimulated interesting discussions about the outcomes and impacts, and helped us to come up with better PBIs.